 Don’t panic about the preparation

-Be sure about the examination centre in case there are 2 or more centres or schools by the same name
+Be sure about the examination centre in case there are 2 or more centres or schools with the same name

 Don’t lose your patience and confidence